Sandeep-AnilKumar/Shorten-a-URL-service/README.md

 "https://www.quora.com/questions/1085709/what-does-synchronized-mean".

-In such a case the checksum will be same, but the later will one will be changed to checksum += 1. and again this checksum is checked for clashes.
+In such a case the checksum will be same, but the later one will be changed to checksum += 1. and again this checksum is checked for clashes.

 Finally based on the checksum value a short URL is assigned to it.
 And the ouput is written to a file.